getting started

 6. Robots MUST utilize manual switches provided.

-7. The only stored energy source permitted is the battery provided at competition.
+7. The only stored energy source permitted is the battery found in the SRL kit.

 8. Team creativity, decorative features, and features designed for showmanship are HEAVILY encouraged.